nucypher/nucypher/docs/source/guides/worklock_guide.rst

 Scenario 3: Resulting stake size exceeds maximum stake size (2 whale bids)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Someone else submitted a bid of 715 ETH (15 ETH + 700 ETH bonus); we'll call them `whale_1`.**
+**Someone else submitted a bid of 715 ETH (15 ETH + 700 bonus ETH); we'll call them `whale_1`.**

-**You submit a bid of 785 ETH i.e. 15 ETH minimum bid + 770 ETH bonus; you are `whale_2`.**
+**You submit a bid of 785 ETH i.e. 15 ETH minimum bid + 770 bonus ETH; you are `whale_2`.**

 *How many NU tokens would you receive?*

- - Each of the 1000 bidders (including you) would receive at least the minimum NU to stake (15,000 NU)
+ - Each of the 1000 bidders (including you) would receive at least the minimum NU to stake = 15,000 NU
  - Remaining NU in WorkLock after minimum distribution is

         .. math::

             280,000,000 NU - (15,000 NU \times 1000 \,bidders) = 265,000,000 NU

- - Bonus ETH pool (i.e. total ETH not including minimum amounts) is
+ - Bonus ETH supply (i.e. total ETH not including minimum bids) is

         .. math::

             50,000 ETH - (15 ETH \times 1000 \,bidders) = 35,000 ETH

- - Your bonus portion of the ETH bonus pool is
+ - Your portion of the bonus ETH supply is

         .. math::

             \frac{770 ETH}{35,000 ETH} = 2.2\%

- - Your portion of remaining NU is
+ - Your portion of the remaining NU is

         .. math::